WtfJoke/gradlereleaseplugintest/README.md

+# Gradle Release Plugin Github Action Test

-# Trigger Release by Github Issue using Github Actions and Gradle Release Plugin
+Sample project for demonstrating triggering a Release by an Issue using Github Actions